 Boston Terrier Patellas

 Boston Terriers do tend to have loose patellas as a breed.
 We OFA test our parents to prevent breeding dogs with moderate to severe patella issues.
 However this does not guarantee all puppies from our program will not develop patella luxation.
 While genetics can play a role in the health of a dog’s patellas, there is also a very strong environmental component.
-That is why we warn against running a dog before maturity, running on slick or unstable flooring, and jumping off furniture.
-Joint nutritional supplementation from puppyhood may be a wise way to increase thick joint synovial fluid as a cushion for the dog’s joints.
+That is why we warn against running a dog before maturity, walking on slick or unstable flooring, and jumping off furniture.
+Joint nutritional supplementation from puppyhood may be a wise idea to increase thick joint synovial fluid as a cushion for the dog’s joints.